 - Now pour the strawberry puree into a stainless steel container or glass and stick it in the freezer.

 This article was translated from German into English by Ruth Wachsmuth.
-You can view the original here: Erdbeeren einfrieren: So schmecken die süßen Früchte länger.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Erdbeeren einfrieren: So schmecken die süßen Früchte länger.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?